quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 The required "file_schema" field identifies the concrete log file format.
 It MUST have a value that is an absolute URI; see {{schema-uri}} for rules and guidance.
-In order to make it easier to parse and identify qlog files and their serialization format, the "file_schema" and "qlog_serialization_format" fields and their values SHOULD be in the first 256 characters/bytes of the resulting log file.
+In order to make it easier to parse and identify qlog files and their serialization format, the "file_schema" and "serialization_format" fields and their values SHOULD be in the first 256 characters/bytes of the resulting log file.

-The required "qlog_serialization_format" field indicates the serialization format using a media type {{!RFC2046}}.
+The required "serialization_format" field indicates the serialization format using a media type {{!RFC2046}}.
 It is case-insensitive.

 The optional "title" and "description" fields provide additional free-text